Waratah - North Lambton

 Employment performance in Waratah - North Lambton has been broadly consistent with national averages

-Waratah - North Lambton has an educated workforce with prominent representation in essential services sectors.
+Waratah-North Lambton has a well-educated workforce with prominent representation in essential services sectors.
 The unemployment rate is 3.6%, with an estimated employment growth of 2.4% over the past year as of June 2025.

-There are 7,610 residents employed, matching Rest of NSW's unemployment rate of 3.7%, but with higher workforce participation at 62.4%.
-Key industries include health care & social assistance, education & training, and retail trade.
-The area specializes in health care & social assistance, employing 1.4 times the regional average, while agriculture, forestry & fishing employs only 0.3% of local workers compared to Rest of NSW's 5.3%.
-Many residents commute elsewhere for work.
+In this period, 7,610 residents are employed, and the unemployment rate aligns with Rest of NSW's rate at 3.7%.
+Workforce participation stands at 62.4%, exceeding Rest of NSW's figure of 56.4%.
+Key industries of employment include health care & social assistance, education & training, and retail trade.
+The area specializes in health care & social assistance, with an employment share 1.4 times the regional level, while agriculture, forestry & fishing employs only 0.3% of local workers compared to Rest of NSW's 5.3%.

-Over the year ending June 2025, employment increased by 2.4%, labour force grew by 2.5%, and unemployment rose by 0.1 percentage points.
-In contrast, Rest of NSW saw employment decline by 0.1%, labour force grow by 0.3%, with unemployment rising by 0.4 percentage points.
-State-level data from Sep-25 shows NSW employment contracted by 0.41% (losing 19,270 jobs), with a state unemployment rate of 4.3% compared to the national rate of 4.5%.
-National employment forecasts project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Waratah - North Lambton's employment mix suggests local growth of approximately 7.1% over five years and 14.7% over ten years, although this is a simplified extrapolation for illustrative purposes only.
+Employment increased by 2.4% over the 12 months to June 2025, with labour force growth at 2.5%, leading to a slight rise in unemployment (0.1 percentage points).
+In contrast, Rest of NSW saw employment decline by 0.1%, labour force growth of 0.3%, and an unemployment increase of 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project overall employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
+Applying these projections to Waratah-North Lambton's employment mix suggests local growth of approximately 7.1% over five years and 14.7% over ten years.

 Frequently Asked Questions - Employment